IamMohitM/books/docs/cash-loan-user-guide.md

 Use Vaulta as a cash-first ledger with clear loan principal and interest tracking.

+This guide describes the fork-specific workflow.
+The branch intentionally moves away from invoice-driven bookkeeping and centers the app on cash movement, loan balances, and interest owed.

 ## Setup

 1. Go to `Common -> Loan Profiles`.